The Warrior and the Sorceress

 The Warrior and the Sorceress is a sword and sorcery version of the classic Kurosawa film Yojimbo.
-The film became notorious due to María Socas spending much of the movie topless, along with several other actresses in bit roles displaying varying degrees of nudity.
+The hero is a wandering warrior who becomes involved in a struggle between rival warlords.
 It is also considered by some to be a cult classic.

+Carradine's costume included a glove to conceal the cast on his broken right hand.

+He later wrote that Socas's costume was topless because the director was "obsessed" by her body.

 The Warrior and the Sorceress was the second entry in a series of ten films that Roger Corman produced in Argentina during the 1980s, with the first one being Deathstalker (1983).

 Synopsis

-The world of Ura is ravaged by its two suns into a desert.
+The world of Ura is ravaged by its two suns, turning it into a desert.
 There, two rival warlords of a village, Zeg and Bal Caz, constantly fight against each other in a battle over the only wellspring in the village of Yamatar.
 The mercenary Kain, who was once a member of a now extinct ancient order of holy warriors known as the Homeraks, arrives at the town and announces that his skills are for hire to the highest bidder.
 Kain finds out that Naja, a beautiful sorceress and former priestess of the same order as Kain, has been taken captive by Zeg, who pressures Naja into forging the magical Sword of Ura, which he wants to use to rule the land.
-Naja, who commanded Homeraks just as Kain when their order ruled the world, inspires him into saving her and help the village people.
-Kain starts to tangle the situation, taking advantage of the ongoing feud while seeking to debilitate the rival warlords and eventually defeat them.
+Naja, who commanded Homeraks just as Kain did when their order ruled the world, inspires him to save her and help the village people.
+Kain begins to complicate the situation, taking advantage of the ongoing feud to weaken the rival warlords and eventually defeat them.